 Midpoint is an old-school diner with crazy kitsch and a lot of history.
 The outside is staged with old junkers featuring personalities from the movie Cars.
 Did you know Flo’s V8 Cafe was totally inspired by Midpoint and its ugly crust pies?
 I didn’t.
 To be honest though, I’ve only seen the movie half-awake.

-I should point out that Midpoint actually is the midpoint of Route 66.
+Midpoint Cafe is actually the midpoint of Route 66.
 There’s even a line across the middle of the road and a sign in case you don’t know where you are.

 Take my advice.
 Stop here for the pie.
 If you don’t, you’re nuts.
 I hate to be judgmental, but…